RCHG/rchg.github.io/_posts/2016-02-07-Meteorology-Software.md

 - [Ferret](http://www.ferret.noaa.gov/Ferret/) It is also a widely used tool for plotting and visualizing climate datasets.
 It also has a python wrapper.
 More information can be found in their NOAA webpage.
 - [ncview](http://meteora.ucsd.edu/~pierce/ncview_home_page.html) Traditional simple, fast and easy viewer of netcdf files.
 While is not suited for high quality plots still is very useful for quick analysis.
 - [ncl](http://www.ncl.ucar.edu/overview.shtml) It is a script language specifically designed by NCAR/UCAR for plotting climate and meteorological datasets.
 It has also additional libraries to interacts with python.
 - [IRIS](http://scitools.org.uk/iris/) A python library for Meteorology and Climatology.
 Iris provides a community-driven Python library for analysing and visualising meteorological and oceanographic data sets.
 It reads and writes (CF-)netCDF, GRIB, and PP files.
 It can be used to create graphs and maps via integration with matplotlib and cartopy.
+This library relies on the idea of a cube that represents the climate variables under analysis, it is a concept similar to named-arrays used by xarray but with xarray aimes to apply to a broader context.
 - [matplotlib](http://matplotlib.org) Althought it is not specific of atmospheric sciences, it is broadly used due to its versatily.
+- [cartopy](https://scitools.org.uk/cartopy/docs/latest/) Based on matplotlib, it is a library to plot geographical maps, and it is close related with IRIS (it is created also by MetOffice of UK) although it is not dependent on IRIS library.
+- [ESMValTool](https://www.esmvaltool.org/) A tool whose focus is to perform standard cross-comparisions between models and also with observations.
+Althought based on Python it has an interface to use methods from ncl and R language.
 {:.smallquote}

 #### Libraries

+- [xarray](http://xarray.pydata.org/en/stable/) Very useful library to process the netcdf files commonly used on climate sciences.
+It is a library under development but currently it is very usable.
+Relies in the idea of create *named-arrays* directly derived from the netcdf files in such way that the data-analysis is much more easy.
+Shared ideas with Pandas.
 - [Magics++](https://software.ecmwf.int/wiki/display/MAGP/Magics)
 - [Libgrib-api-tools ](https://software.ecmwf.int/wiki/display/GRIB/Home) Library to encode and decode GRIB files.
 - [Zygrib](http://www.zygrib.org/)